top of page

 1. Holly - Fertility, Magic, Eternal Life

 The wreath attunes the energy of the circle.
-In spiritual meaning circles relate to wholeness or completion, infinity, symmetry, perfection, feminine virtues and inner strength.
+In spiritual meaning circles relate to wholeness or completion, infinity, symmetry, perfection and inner strength.
 The circle is a vessel for magic energies.
-Magic spells are often cast in a circle.
-Circle relates to celestial bodies the Sun and full Moon.
+Spells are often cast in a circle.
+Circle relates to the Sun and full Moon.

-With its cheerful bright red berries and shiny green leaves, evergreen Holly doesn't wither in winter like other plants.
-There are some deciduous species but the traditional Yule Holly retains its leaves and is a vibrant symbol of strength and perseverance.
-Along with Rowan and Elder, Holly is a favored wood for making runes.
+With its cheerful bright red berries and shiny green leaves, evergreen holly doesn't wither in winter like other plants.
+The traditional holly retains its leaves and is a vibrant symbol of strength and perseverance.
+Along with Rowan and Elder, Holly is a favored wood for runes.

 Holly berries are toxic to humans and other animals.
-Some birds, like the Cardinal and Robin, find them tasty and satisfying.
+Some birds, like the cardinals and robins, find them tasty and satisfying.
 Despite their small size, birds have a higher threshold of toxin resistance than humans.

 • vomiting